 Basal-derived organoids contained multi-layered epithelium… [1] with outer layers expressing high levels of the basal marker p63… [2] and inner layers having non-detectable levels [3].

 LAB MEDIA: Figure 4D - Authors, could you provide a separate version of figure 4D without the “D” label for the video?
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+In Response to 6.1.1 we have also removed the D label.

 LAB MEDIA: Figure 4D – Video editors, please emphasize the panel in the Basel row and the p63 column.
 If possible, emphasize the outer layer of the cell.